JuliaKuvsh/JuliaKuvsh/README.md

 ### Hi there, I'm Julia 👋

-I'm a junior frontend developer from Russia.
+I'm an editor and junior frontend developer from Russia.
 I’m currently learning JavaScript, HTML and CSS.
-Now I'm looking for a job as an intern or junior developer.